moj-analytical-services/rpackage_training/README.md

 The goal of this training is two fold:

-- Firstly to enable you to integrate the many components of RAP ways of working into your projects.
+- To enable you to integrate the many components of RAP ways of working into your projects.
 Even if you are coding a one-off product rather than automating a task, integrating RAP ways of working still have large benefits.
 They increase transparency and trust in statistics, quality and quality management, and accessibility of code and data - see pages 11-16 of the [OSR Review - RAP: Overcoming barriers to adoption](https://osr.statisticsauthority.gov.uk/wp-content/uploads/2021/03/Reproducible-Analytical-Pipelines-Overcoming-barriers-to-adoption-1.pdf)
-- Secondly, to teach you how to make and develop packages.
+- To teach you how to make and develop packages.
 These are not difficult to make but enable others to easily use your code and have time saving conventions that you can follow (e.g. to organise code).
 The latter can be very beneficial to use in projects even if you are not making packages.

 Hadley Wickham's [R Packages introduction](https://r-pkgs.org/intro.html#intro) states: "In R, the fundamental unit of shareable code is the package.
 A package bundles together code, data, documentation, and tests, and is easy to share with others."
-The package should also include tests and data (which can be made up if real data are sensitive).
 The directory structure of an R package is typically as follows:

 - R code is in 'R' (this is required);
 - documentation is in 'man' (this is also required);